 - 4.13 The SAB provides strategic advice to the Minister for the Cabinet Office.
-This covers the design of the Scheme including the desirability of rule changes and any issues arising from the four-yearly scheme valuation process.
-The SAB is accountable to the Minister as Scheme Manager. - 4.14 The SAB was chaired by Rupert McNeil, the Government Chief People Officer, until October 2020 when responsibility was taken over by Clive Bolton, an independent non-executive member.
-Attendees include, but are not limited to, the Chair of the CSPB, Civil Service Pensions and HR staff, trade union representatives and GAD. - 4.15 The SAB met six times during 2020-21 and discussed member contributions, the cost cap, the 2015 Remedy Programme and COVID-19 impact.
+This covers the design of the Scheme, including the desirability of rule changes and any issues arising from the four-yearly scheme valuation process.
+The SAB is accountable to the Minister as Scheme Manager. - 4.14 The SAB was chaired by Clive Bolton, an independent non-executive member.
+Attendees include, but are not limited to, the Chair of the CSPB, Civil Service Pensions and HR staff, trade union representatives and GAD - 4.15 The SAB met five times during 2021-22 and discussed member contributions, the cost cap, the 2015 Remedy Programme, prospective legislation, member contributions and the 2020 valuation.